 Does an organization that develops a new technology or software while participating in the Health Care Innovation Awards retain the right to patent and/or sell their product?

 As long as awardees comply with the provisions of the Bayh-Dole Act of 1980 (P.L.
 96-517), as amended by the Technology Transfer Commercialization Act of 2000 (P.L.
 106-404), and the implementing regulations at 37 CFR part 401, they have the right to retain title to any invention conceived or first actually reduced to practice using HHS grant funds.
 The principal objectives of these laws and the implementing regulations are to promote commercialization of federally funded inventions, while ensuring that inventions are used in a manner that promotes free competition and enterprise without unduly encumbering future research and discovery.
 The regulation requires the recipient to develop and commercialize the technology or use patent and licensing processes to transfer grant-supported technology to industry for development.
 Alternatively, unpatented research products or resources may be made available through licensing to vendors or other investigators.
 Sharing of copyrightable outcomes of research may be in the form of journal articles or other publications.

 It is Department of Health and Human Services policy that the results and accomplishments of the activities that it funds should be made available to the public.
 Awardees are expected to make the results and accomplishments of their activities available to the research community and to the public at large.

 As part of this initiative, awardees will be expected to participate in a variety of shared-learning and dissemination activities.

 Will the information from the webinars be made available online?

 A recording and transcript for each webinar will be made available on our Health Care Innovations Awards page.
-To receive information about future webinars, sign-up to receive email updates from the Innovation Center.

 What is meant by "Total Affected Spend" on the financial spreadsheet template provided in the FOA?